anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-06-Author-CloudFunction-For-Vertex-AI-Pipeline.md

 ## 5. Documentation for scheduling Vertex AI pipelines

-Read the documentation for schedulng ahead of working on the next step to better understand on-demand execution of a pipeline with a simpler example than the one in the lab.<br>
+Read the documentation for scheduling Vertex AI pipelines ahead of working on the next step to better understand on-demand execution through a simpler example than the one in the lab.<br>
 https://cloud.google.com/vertex-ai/docs/pipelines/schedule-cloud-scheduler

 <hr>